We commit to keeping you informed on public health notices.

 Weekly Testing for In-Person School Staff

-DCPS staff and partner staff supporting CARE Classrooms in person will receive a self-administered testing kit in the mail once a week.
-Staff will not be required to complete the weekly test but are encouraged to utilize the convenience offered by this at-home method.
+DCPS staff and partner staff supporting CARE Classrooms in person can opt-in to receive a self-administered testing kit in the mail every 10 days.
+Staff will not be required to complete the regular test but are encouraged to utilize the convenience offered by this at-home method.
 Staff members who are eligible to receive a testing kit will receive more information directly from DCPS Employee Services.
 When a positive result is reported from weekly staff testing, close contacts will be notified to quarantine and a notification will be sent to the school community.

 Symptomatic Rapid Testing